syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Mindmap.md

 ---
-title: Add mindmap for Syncfusion SfDiagram
+title: Add mindmap for diagram
 description: Learn how to add mindmap in diagram
 platform: xamarin
 control: SfDiagram